drocheam/optrace/docs/source/usage/gui_automation.rst

        # GUI properties were set, but the changes need to be processed
        GUI.process()

-       # dome some other things
+       # do some other things
        ...

    # create the GUI and provide the automation function to TraceGUI.control()
    sim = TraceGUI(RT)
    sim.control(func=automated, args=(sim,))

-Note that some functions, like :meth:`TraceGUI.replot <optrace.gui.trace_gui.TraceGUI.replot>` also call :meth:`TraceGUI.process <optrace.gui.trace_gui.TraceGUI.process>` internally.
+Note that some functions, like :meth:`TraceGUI.replot <optrace.gui.trace_gui.TraceGUI.replot>`, also call :meth:`TraceGUI.process <optrace.gui.trace_gui.TraceGUI.process>` internally.

 Replotting
 ________________________

 While :meth:`TraceGUI.process <optrace.gui.trace_gui.TraceGUI.process>` reacts to changes in the TraceGUI itself, it does not handle changes of the raytracer or tracing geometry.

 When changing the geometry, the changes are not automatically applied to the scene.
 The geometry is also not automatically raytraced.

 To force the redrawing and retracing of the full scene, you can call :meth:`TraceGUI.replot <optrace.gui.trace_gui.TraceGUI.replot>`.

-With the context manager :meth:`TraceGUI.smart_replot <optrace.gui.trace_gui.TraceGUI.smart_replot>` it is possible to only update changed objects.
+It is possible to only update changed objects with the context manager :meth:`TraceGUI.smart_replot <optrace.gui.trace_gui.TraceGUI.smart_replot>`.
 For instance, if a detector is moved, there is no need for updating the lenses inside the geometry or retracing the scene.
+:meth:`TraceGUI.smart_replot <optrace.gui.trace_gui.TraceGUI.smart_replot>`
-:meth:`TraceGUI.smart_replot <optrace.gui.trace_gui.TraceGUI.smart_replot>` handles the detection of changes and updating automatically.
+handles the detection of changes and updating automatically.

 Here is an example: